|Mar 10 2014|

 GRADUATION and DEPARTURE

 Most USTTI training sponsors conduct a graduation ceremony at the conclusion of each US-based program, where certificates are awarded to USTTI scholars in recognition of their successful completion of training.
-At the conclusion of most courses, an oral and written evaluation of the course is typically administered.
+In addition, an oral and/or written evaluation takes place at the completion of USTTI training.
 These evaluations are a reliable means for USTTI graduates to identify additional training needs and ensure that the USTTI curriculum continues to respond to the emerging technology and policy priorities of officials and entrepreneurs throughout the developing world.
 In accordance with the Conditions of Participation form signed at orientation, all USTTI graduates receiving travel funding assistance through USTTI grants must return to their home countries within three days of graduation.

 1150 Connecticut Avenue, NW, Suite 702